 The 2020 Kraków IP Law Summer School programme provides an opportunity to acquire deeper knowledge of intellectual property law.
 This year the programme will be focused on the issues of intellectual property quality.

-The programme of the Kraków Intellectual Property Summer School 2017 consists of lectures of the keynote speakers and guest lecturers, as well as workshops, case studies, group discussions, simulation exercises on selected topics relating to IPR infringement.
-Please see the programme.
+The programme of the Kraków IP Law Summer School will consist of lectures of the keynote speakers and guest lecturers, as well as workshops, including an IP Essay Writing Workshop, case studies and group discussions.

 A certificate of participation is awarded to participants who successfully complete the program requirements.

 Attendance and active participation in at least 80% of program activities is required in order to obtain the certificate of participation and earn credit for the program.